DomHudson/pipe/README.md

 # pipe

-Simple and lightweight package to easily multithread work but retain the job ordering.
+Simple and lightweight package to easily multithread work but retain the ordering.
+Provide a callable and an iterable of arguments. `pipe.Pipe` will yield the results in the correct order.

 ## Installation
 ```bash